via Homebrew

-Breadth-first variant of the UNIX find command that searches directories level-by-level instead of depth-first
+Breadth-first variant of the UNIX find command with improved usability and helpful error messages

-bfs is a file search tool that implements the UNIX find command interface while using breadth-first traversal instead of depth-first.
-This traversal strategy often finds target files faster by searching shallow directories before exploring deep nested structures.
-The tool maintains compatibility with POSIX, GNU, FreeBSD, OpenBSD, NetBSD, and macOS versions of find.
+bfs is a file search tool that reimplements the UNIX find command using breadth-first search instead of depth-first traversal.
+This approach typically finds target files faster by exploring directories level by level, avoiding deep dives into irrelevant subdirectories before finding matches in shallow locations.
+The tool maintains compatibility with POSIX, GNU, and BSD versions of find while adding usability improvements.

 # via Homebrew